finom/seemple-examples-and-tutorials/README.md

 # Matreshka.js examples
 This repo contains examples for [Matreshka.js framework](http://matreshka.io/).
 All scripts are written in ECMAScript 2015 and might not work in outdated browsers.

-If you've noticed problems (eg live example doesn't work), feel free to report issue or make pull-requests.
+If you've noticed problems (eg live example doesn't work), feel free to report an issue or make pull-requests.

 - [TreeView](./treeview)
 - [Markdown editor](./markdown_editor)